Join our Summer Volunteers!

-The Grünewald Guild depends on the service of short-term staff to sustain its programs.
-Short-term staff are invited to commit to the Guild for a minimum of three weeks, but many find themselves staying longer.
-Summer staff must be 18 years of age or older.
+The Guild depends on the service of short-term volunteers to support its programs.
+Short-term volunteers commit to a minimum of two consecutive weeks; some stay for the whole summer program.
+Volunteers must be 18 years of age or older.

-Staff members arrive on Sunday afternoon or early evening, before the week begins.
-Monday morning begins with a staff meeting to become acquainted and to receive work assignments.
+Volunteers arrive on Saturday afternoon or early evening before the program week begins.
+Sunday begins with a morning meeting to become acquainted and receive work assignments.
 The rest of the day is focused on cleaning and preparing for the arrival of guests and faculty.
-Guests arrive mid to late afternoon, and the week kicks off with dinner.
-Staff members are asked to participate in welcoming guests and faculty, escorting them to their accommodations and continuing the role of hospitality throughout the week.
+Guests arrive mid to late afternoon and the week’s program kicks off with dinner.
+Volunteers are asked to participate in welcoming guests and faculty and continue the role of hospitality throughout the week.

-The size of the weekly summer community ranges from 30 to 50 people, including staff.
-Following dinner on Monday, there is a brief orientation and introduction for the community.
-Courses begin Tuesday morning after the daily matins (morning prayer).
-Staff and guests share the same meal schedule, and staff are asked to participate in vespers (evening prayers) and other community times.
+The size of the weekly summer community ranges from 30 to 50 people, including guests, faculty, volunteers, interns and staff.
+Following dinner on Sunday, there is a brief orientation and introduction for the community.
+Classes begin Monday morning after Matins (morning prayer).
+Everyone shares the same meal schedule and all are encouraged to participate in Vespers (evening prayer) and other community times.

 Join our Local Volunteers!